-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to in §15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? х c) Disturb any human remains, including those interred outside of dedicated cemeteries? х
+Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource pursuant to in §15064.5? х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? Х c) Disturb any human remains, including those interred outside of dedicated cemeteries? Х

-Cultural resource evaluations prepared for this Project include: A Summary Memo for the State Route (SR) 1 Capital Preventive Maintenance Project in Marin County (Caltrans 2019f), the Historic Property Survey Report (HPSR), and the Historical Resources Evaluation Report (HRER) (Caltrans 2019g and 2019h).
+Cultural resource evaluations prepared for this Project include: A Summary Memo for the State Route (SR) 1 Capital Preventive Maintenance Project in Marin County (Caltrans 2019f), the Historic Property Survey Report (HPSR) (Caltrans 2019g), the Historical Resources Evaluation Report (HRER) (2019h), and the Archaeological Survey Report (ASR) (Caltrans 2019i).
 This section summarizes the findings of these memos.

-The architectural area of potential effects (APE) includes the town of Tomales in the northern portion of the Project to incorporate the Tomales Historic District, and the Olema Valley Dairy Ranches Historic District in the southern portion of the Project.
+The architectural area of potential effects (APE) includes the town of Tomales in the northern portion of the Project to incorporate the Point Reyes Station Historic District, the Tomales Historic District, and the Olema Valley Dairy Ranches Historic District in the southern portion of the Project.
+On May 13, 2020, the Point Reyes Station Historic District was assumed to be eligible for the purpose of the Project.
 Within the town of Point Reyes Station, the architectural APE includes parcels potentially subject to indirect effects.
 Figures Cultural (CULT) -1 through -12 show the historic resources within the architectural APE.
 An architectural survey of the Project APE was conducted in August 2018 and a follow-up survey was conducted in October 2018.